project-unisonOS/unison-devstack/SECURITY_DEPLOYMENT.md

-# Security-Hardened Deployment Guide
+# Security Overlay (Devstack)

 ## Overview

-This guide covers deploying the Unison platform with comprehensive security hardening including authentication, network segmentation, API gateway, and enhanced input validation.
+This guide covers running the canonical devstack with a security overlay (`docker-compose.security.yml`) that focuses on network segmentation and minimizing host port exposure.

 ## Prerequisites